code-with-dhruv/Social-Media-API-Starter/readme.md

 This project is a Django-based web application that includes a Search API for querying users by name or email.
 It supports pagination and provides an interface for managing friend requests between users.

-## Features
-- User management
-- Friend request handling
-- Search functionality to find users by name or email
-- API endpoints to manage and query data
-- Docker support for easy containerization and deployment

 ## Project Structure
 - **myproject/**: Root directory for the Django project.